querqy/chorus/katas/007_organize_algorithms_using_paramsets.md

 ## Curious how to understand what is happening with the ParamSet?

+A potential reason to not use ParamSets is that it is another layer of indirection between you and your query.
-There are two ways that you can understand what a ParamSet like the `mustmatchall_algo` does.
+There are two ways that you can understand what a ParamSet like the `mustmatchall_algo` actually does when doing your relevance engineering.
 The first is to go directly against Solr:

 ```
 http://localhost:8983/solr/ecommerce/config/requestHandler?componentName=/select&expandParams=true&useParams=mustmatchall_algo